j-rodr/expense-tracker/README.md

 # 2. Expense tracker

-For my second portfolio project I decided to create an expense-tracking app with vanilla JavaScript and HTML/CSS.
+For my second portfolio project I decided to design and create an expense-tracking app with vanilla JavaScript and HTML/CSS.
 I intended to practice my knowledge about CSS animations, DOM manipulation and regular expressions.

 ## How to use
 - To add an expense click `Add transaction`.
 Insert a name, description, amount, payment method, category and date, and then hit `Save`.